 1. Solar Panels

-One of the primary ways you can invest in solar energy is by experiencing it firsthand through installing solar panels in your home.
-Whether you’d like to switch to clean energy for your everyday electricity usage or are trying to save money, solar panels are popular alternatives to fossil fuel-driven electricity.
+One of the primary ways you can invest in solar energy is by experiencing it first-hand through a solar panel installation on your roof.
+Whether you’d like to switch to clean energy for your everyday electricity usage or are trying to save money, solar power systems are popular alternatives to fossil fuel-driven electricity.
 After all, what is much better than taking advantage of nature’s most powerful resource – the sun.

 What are Solar Panels, and how does it work?